 Physical Therapy for Lymphedema

 Lymphedema is a swelling condition that sometimes occurs following surgical removal of lymph nodes.
+It may occur in the arm or leg after lymph vessels or lymph nodes in the underarm or groin are removed or treated with radiation.
 Early treatment of this swelling helps to reduce the amount of therapy needed and limits the discomfort and disruption of your daily life.

 A physical therapist certified in the treatment of lymphedema can offer complete decongestive therapy, including manual lymphatic drainage, short-stretch compression bandaging, an exercise program, and skin care.
 The therapy includes counseling on long-term self-management of lymphedema, including the use of compression garments and self-bandaging, as well as additional education.